exploitsecurityio/DVRPi/README.md

   - Upon connecting, you should see the Pi’s boot output, followed by a login prompt:

   ```
-  Debian GNU/Linux 12 dvha ttyS0
+  Debian GNU/Linux 12 DVRPi ttyS0
   DVRPi login:
   ```

-  - The DVHA firmware is configured to provide a root shell without a password, so you’ll be logged in directly as **root:**
+  - The DVRPi firmware is configured to provide a root shell without a password, so you’ll be logged in directly as **root:**

   ```
   root@DVRPi:~#